top of page

 Goldfarb also stresses the importance of doing your research and coming prepared with thoughtful questions.
 She quotes Dorie Clark, adjunct professor at Duke University’s Fuqua School of Business and the author of “Entrepreneurial You,” who suggests “If they have given speeches that are online, they have written books, you should, as a gesture of respect to that person, have familiarized yourself with that content prior to speaking with them.”

 Preparing somewhere between 5 to ten questions should be sufficient.
 Think of them more as guidelines for conversation starters rather than questions to mechanically ask in numerical order.
 Often, one question leads to another that you didn’t write down.
 You may end up only using one to three of them, which is completely fine.
-The main goal is to open up space for conversation and connection - and see where it goes.
+The main goal is to open up space for conversation and connection.

-At the conclusion of your discussion, make sure to thank him or her for their time.
+At the conclusion of your discussion, make sure to thank them for their time.
 Most of us can probably agree that we often feel busy and pulled in many directions.
 Anytime someone is able to give you their time, it is a gift.
 In addition, sending a follow-up thank you email after the meeting is an appropriate symbol of appreciation.

 stay in touch